1 July police stabbing: Derived arrests

 On 9 July, the police arrested a 36-year-old man in Tsz Wan Shan on suspicion of "inciting others to commit the crime of having intent to injure others" and "inciting violence" through a post that was published on an online forum on 2 July.
 The post included instructions on how to use a knife against officers, with details including which body parts to aim for, and the right time to attack.
 This brought the total number of arrests in relation to social media posts advocating violence in the wake of the 1 July attack to four.
 Superintendent Tam said that since the police stabbing on 1 July, "criminals" had continued to "preach attacks" on the Internet.
 Police were still investigating whether the arrestee had been the originator of the online post, or had copied it from elsewhere.
 In addition, two men were arrested for alleged criminal damage through drawing graffiti in a pedestrian tunnel in Tuen Mun which referenced the 1 July stabbing.

 On 21 February 2022, a magistrate allowed the woman arrested on 4 July and the two arrested later to continue their bail while adding new terms in view of, in her words, the "seriousness of the offence" and "the background of the case".
 The new terms included a requirement to surrender travel documents.

+In March 2022, a Hong Kong man named Yung Cheong-ming was arrested over charges of intending to incite people to wound officers.
+The basis of the arrest had been screenshots, made in February and March 2022 by a detective of the police's cybercrime unit, of Yung's anonymous comments on the forum LIHKG which had related to the 1 July stabbing.
+Yung was found guilty of the charge on 4 October 2024.